-With a puncture wound or foreign object, symptoms are usually limited to the paw area — your dog may limp and lick the affected paw, which may bleed or appear swollen and red.
+If your dog is dealing with a puncture wound or foreign object, symptoms are usually limited to the paw area — your dog may limp and lick the affected paw, which may bleed or appear swollen and red.
 They may also be hesitant to let you examine the wound.

 Dryness or burns

-A good rule of thumb is to place the back of your hand on the ground.
-If it’s too hot to hold your hand there for 5-10 seconds, it’s too hot for your dog to walk on.
+A good rule of thumb to gauge the heat is to place the back of your hand on the ground.
+If it’s too hot to hold your hand there for 5-10 seconds, it’s probably too hot for your dog to walk on.

 Whether you live somewhere with extreme weather or your pup just has sensitive paws, paw balms and waxes can prevent and heal dry, cracked paws by moisturizing and creating a protective barrier.
 Here are a couple of our favorite products:

-A great no-scent option
+A dual-purpose option

-4-Legger Certified Organic Nose and Paw Pad Healing Balm
+4-Legger Nose & Paws Healing Balm